-Identifying a hawk can be difficult when you get only a quick glimpse or two.
+Hawk identification can be difficult when you get only a quick glimpse or two.
 Sometimes other birds may resemble hawks in some ways, like soaring on broad wings.
-It helps to combine any available clues to figure out what kind of hawk you're spotting.
+It helps to combine any available clues to figure out what type of hawk you're spotting.

-Identification Clues by Geographic Range
+Hawk Identification Clues by Geographic Range

 If you're east of the Mississippi River, you might spot a red-shouldered hawk, or a broad-winged hawk with its high-pitched whistling call.
 In western states, you might spot the ferruginous hawk with its rusty-red back, or a sharp-shinned hawk.
 Red-tailed hawks can be spotted almost everywhere in the lower 48 states.

-Identification by Appearance and Profile
+Hawk Identification by Appearance and Profile

 This isn't always reliable, though.
-The Cornell Laboratory of Ornithology describes several color variations in red-tail hawks, depending on gender, age and location.
+The Cornell Laboratory of Ornithology describes several color variations in red-tail hawks, depending on gender, age, and location.
 Juveniles can have banded tails, and the rufous variants have reddish-brown chests and bellies.

 Recognizing Flight Behavior